ska-telescope/lmc-base-classes/README.md

     hardware and support device decoupling.
   - Decoupling of state models from each other
   - Introduction of component managers, to support component monitoring
+- Update to latest containers
+- Add developer guide to documentation

 #### 0.10.1
 - Make dependency on `pytango` and `numpy` python packages explicit.